Environmental Education Grant Program

 Project Types and Funding Availability: The Trust has made available $350,000 for this grant program in Fiscal Year 2020.
 Individual applications may be submitted for amounts detailed below.
 Applicants are strongly encouraged to contact Trust staff to discuss proposals prior to the deadline and determine which funding level is most appropriate for your project idea.

-- Track 1 Multi-Year Projects: Applicants may request from $5,001 to $40,000 per year for three years (maximum is $120,000 total award over years 2020-2023) for projects that focus on the development and implementation of a systemic MWEE program that will be embedded into the curriculum of a targeted grade or course at all schools across a school district.
+- Track 1 Multi-Year Projects: Applicants may request from $5,001 to $40,000 per year for three years (maximum is $120,000 total award over years 2020-2023) for projects that focus on the establishment or enhancement of a systemic MWEE program that will be embedded into the curriculum of a targeted grade or course at all schools across a school district.
 The Trust anticipates making 1-3 multi-year awards.
 Applicants can submit two year or three year requests but all applicants for multi-year requests must talk with Trust staff prior to formulating proposals.

 - For request $5,000 and under, please consider applying for a Trust Environmental Education Mini Grant.